Document name

 1. Payments made to the employer on behalf of the worker (salary continuance) will be considered for the annuities qualifying period.

-2. An amount will not be set aside on payments made to the employer while the worker is on salary continuance, unless it has been confirmed that the employer is not contributing to the Canada Pension Plan (CPP) and/or an employer-sponsored pension plan on behalf of the worker.
+2. An amount will not be set aside on payments made to the employer while the worker is on salary continuance, unless the employer confirms that they are not contributing to the Canada Pension Plan (CPP) and/or an employer-sponsored pension plan on behalf of the worker.

 Suspension of Benefits

-1. If the suspension of benefits is a result of acceptable or unacceptable circumstances, or pregnancy, as outlined in POL 10/2021, Suspension of Benefits, the qualifying period will:
+1. If the suspension of benefits is a result of acceptable or unacceptable circumstances, or pregnancy, as outlined in the Suspension of Benefits policy, the qualifying period will:

 1. Pause regardless of the duration of the suspension, and